-The features of the Switch 1600M and 2400M include:
+The features of the Switch 1600M and 2424M include:

-- network ports for the 1600M: - 16 autosensing 10/100Base-TX RJ-45 ports - a universal slot for installing any of the available switch modules-as of this printing, this includes: - 8-port 10/100Base-TX Module (HP J4111A) - 4-port 100Base-FX Module (HP J4112A) - 1-port Gigabit-SX Module (HP J4113A) - 4-port 10Base-FL Module (HP J4118A) - the module is "hot swappable" - network ports for the 2400M: - 24 autosensing 10/100Base-TX RJ-45 ports - plug-and-play networking-all ports are enabled-just connect the network cables to active network devices and your switched network is operational - automatic learning of the network addresses in the switch's 8000-address forwarding table, with configurable address aging value - configurable full-duplex operation of the 10 Mbps, 100 Mbps, and Gigabit ports (when a Gigabit-SX Switch Module is installed in the Switch 1600M) - easy management of the switches through several available interfaces: - web browser interface-an easy to use built-in graphical interface that can be accessed from common web browsers - console interface-a full featured, easy to use, VT-100 terminal interface that is especially good for out-of-band switch management, or for telnet access to the switch - HP TopTools for Hubs & Switches-an SNMP-based graphical interface that is used to manage your entire network, included with your new switch - support for the Spanning Tree Protocol to eliminate network loops - support for up to 8 IEEE 802.1Q-compliant VLANs so you can divide the attached end nodes into logical groupings that fit your business needs - support for many advanced features to enhance network performance described in the Management and Configuration Guide that came with your switch.
+- 16 or 24 autosensing 10/100Base-TX RJ-45 ports - a slot for installing any of the available switch modules-as of this printing, these include: - 8-port 10/100Base-TX Module (HP J4111A) - 4-port 100Base-FX Module (HP J4112A) - 1-port Gigabit-SX Module (HP J4113A) - 1-port Gigabit-LX Module (HP J4114A) - 4-port 10Base-FL Module (HP J4118A) - Gigabit Stacking Module (HP J4130A for Switch 2424M only, available Summer 1999) - the modules are "hot swappable" - plug-and-play networking-all ports are enabled-just connect the network cables to active network devices and your switched network is operational - automatic learning of the network addresses in the switch's 8000-address forwarding table, with configurable address aging value - automatically negotiated full-duplex operation of the 10 Mbps, 100 Mbps, ports when connected to other auto-negotiating or full-duplex devices - Gigabit ports always operate at full duplex - easy management of the switches through several available interfaces: - web browser interface-an easy to use built-in graphical interface that can be accessed from common web browsers. - console interface-a full featured, easy to use, VT-100 terminal interface that is especially good for out-of-band switch management, or for telnet access to the switch. - HP TopTools for Hubs & Switches-an SNMP-based, full-featured graphical network management tool that you can use to manage your entire network.
+This product is included with your new switch. - support for the Spanning Tree Protocol to eliminate network loops - support for up to 30 IEEE 802.1Q-compliant VLANs so you can divide the attached end nodes into logical groupings that fit your business needs - support for many advanced features to enhance network performance-described in the Management and Configuration Guide that came with your switch.